 Well… after having travelled to Wellington right after, which had one of the best craft beer scenes I’ve ever encountered in a small city, I think Wellington should get that name instead.
-That’s not to say that there isn’t some good beer in Nelson, but the title they have given themselves is a just a bit of stretch.
+That’s not to say that there isn’t some good craft beer in Nelson, but the title they have given themselves is a just a bit of stretch.

 The Free House

 Let’s start with my runaway favorite craft beer bar in Nelson, The Free House.
 It was closed for Boxing Day on my first night there, but it was open on the second, and I was glad it was.
 This place has almost everything I look for in a good beer bar.

 As you’d expect by the name, The Free House has a selection of rotating taps of beers from all over New Zealand since they aren’t tied to any one brewery.
 While there are only 10 taps and 3 pumps, it feels like the selection is even bigger due to how frequently different beers are tapped.
 On a busy day like when I was there, you might find two or three new selections added while you’re drinking.

 There’s a huge outside yard with lots of places to sit, plus a tent, or you can also sit inside.
 Inside or out, the vibe is laid-back.

 Their snacks are tasty & well-priced.
 This salami & cheese plate was just $12 NZD.